Wiley (publisher): Manipulation of bibliometrics

-Publication of "Paper Mill" generated papers
+Publication of "paper mill" generated papers

 In April 2022, the journal Science revealed that a Ukrainian company, International Publisher Ltd., run by Ksenia Badziun, operates a Russian website where academics can purchase authorships in soon-to-be-published academic papers.
 Over a two-year period, researchers found that at least 419 articles "appeared to match manuscripts that later appeared in dozens of different journals" and that "more than 100 of these identified papers were published in 68 journals run by established publishers, including Elsevier, Oxford University Press, Springer Nature, Taylor & Francis, Wolters Kluwer, and Wiley-Blackwell."
 Wiley-Blackwell claimed that they were examining the specific papers that were identified and brought to their attention.

 In 2024, Wiley closed down 19 of the about 250 journals it had acquired in the Hindawi deal, after retracting "more than 11,300 'compromised' studies over the past two years"; Wiley had earlier shuttered four journals for publishing fake articles coming from paper mills.

-COI between climate research and fossil fuel industry
+Climate research and fossil fuel industry

 Wiley is a publisher of climate change research, but also publishes a journal dedicated to fossil-fuel exploration.
 Climate scientists are concerned that this conflict of interest could undermine the credibility of climate science because they believe that fossil fuel extraction and climate action are incompatible.